Cripplestyle

 Cripplestyle is a hamlet in the civil parish of Alderholt in the county of Dorset, England.
 It lies close to the Dorset-Hampshire border.
 The nearest town is Verwood, which lies approximately 2 mi to the south.

 Prior to 1894 Cripplestyle was in the parish of Cranborne.

 The Ebenezer Congregational Chapel was opened in Cripplestyle on 11 December 1807.
-Samuel Williams, from Penywaun in Brecon, was the minister there for 40 years.
+William Bailey became the first pastor in December 1808.
+He died in August 1838.
+Samuel Williams, originally from Rhymney in Monmouthshire, was the minister there for 40 years.
+He died in 1882.

 A small rectangular cob-built thatched building, originally of 'clay, heather, wood and thatch', it was extended twice, but despite efforts to preserve it, it collapsed in October 1976.
 There is a stone memorial at the site now.
 The Williams Memorial Chapel was built in 1888, in memory of Williams, and to replace the Ebenezer Chapel as a place of regular worship.